anotherrhb/5into15/README.md

 I'll upload the latest version of the script itself in the very near future for folks to use tweak for other purposes and to offer improvements upon.

-Revisiting sources for this, looks like I may need to replace raspistill commands with the newer libcamera stuff so I'll be looking into that.
+Revisiting sources for this, looks like I may have option to use the newer libcamera stuff so I'll be looking into that.